natelistrom/natelistrom.github.io/_posts/2021-07-23-inciting-incident.md

 ## Bringing it all together

 The three-function framework helps us better understand what the experts say about inciting incidents.
 When Robert McKee talks about at two-part inciting incident in _Jaws_, we can think of it as a combination of the tipping of the apple cart (the initial shark attack—which also serves as a hook, incidentally) and the call to adventure (discovery of the body by the protagonist).
 Field's definitions of the inciting incident and key incident can similarly map up to the tipping of the apple cart and call to adventure, respectively.
-When Yorke talks about the protagonist being forced to “make a decision propelling them into a whole new universe,” <sup>{% include yorke-2015.html %} Location 1654ff.</sup> he's talking about the decision to cross the threshold.
+When Yorke talks about the protagonist being forced to “make a decision propelling them into a whole new universe,” <cite>(<a href="/bibliography#yorke2015">Yorke</a>, Location 1654ff)</cite> he's talking about the decision to cross the threshold.

 ## Why it isn't always obvious